solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 -   Open the `ai_langchain.ipynb` notebook.
 -   Follow the instructions in the notebook.

-# Hands on Lab: Receipes with Open AI
+# Hands-on Lab: Receipes with Open AI

 TODO